mmazzariello/mmazzariello/README.md

-### Hi there 👋 I'm Mariana
+### Hi there 👋 I'm Mariana, Front- end Software Engineer.

 I have a background in human resources and art.
 I'm passionate about tech and its intersection with people.
-I'm excited for the journey ahead to become a SOFTWARE engineer.
-I'm looking forward to joining teams delivering delightful and valuable experiences to users.

 🌱 I’m currently learning:

-* HTML
-* CSS
 * JavaScript
 * React
+* Solidity

 🥰 I love sunny days, photography, design, psychology, maths, writing, meditating, dancing, drawing and above all spending quality time with people I love.